Matthew 23:1-39

 and when he is made, ye make him twofold more the child of hell than yourselves.

-They converted others, not to be servants of God, but to be followers of their sinful ways. cp.
+They spared no expense to convert others, turning them, not into servants of God, but rather into followers of their own wicked ways. cp.
 Joh 8:44

 23:16 Woe unto you, [ye] blind guides, which say,